-Appendix C: Simplified Drainage Requirements - This is a separately bound document included with the KCSWDM and this appendix applies in its entirety to the City of Sammamish.
 Appendix C provides guidance for many of the low impact development (LID) techniques referenced in the City of Sammamish LID Ordinance.

 Appendix D: Construction Stormwater Pollution Prevention (CSWPP) Standards - This is a separately bound document included with the KCSWDM and this appendix applies in its entirety to the City of Sammamish.